suryajefferson/Python-Job-Analysis-Project/README.md

 ## 4
 ### What are the skill trends throughout the year for top data jobs in India?
-- analyzes and visualizes the monthly trends of skill mentions for the top three job titles in India.
-It tracks how the demand for various skills changes over the months for these job titles, plotting skill appearance rates across the year.
+- analyzing and visualizing  the monthly trends of skill mentions for the top three job titles in India. tracking how the demand for various skills changes over the months for these job titles, plotting skill appearance rates across the year.

 [**Click Here for Line to Line Approach**](/Project/4%20Skill%20Trends%20Throughout%20the%20Year%20for%20Top%20Data%20Jobs%20in%20India.ipynb)
 ### Methodology